I. What is FCC certification?

 When a product’s tests have been completed successfully, a TCB (Telecommunication Certification Body) will review the product’s test reports and issue the FCC approval on behalf of the FCC.
 The TCB will upload the product’s information to the FCC database and send the manufacturer a Grant of Equipment Authorization (GEA).
 The GEA allows a product to be legally marketed and sold in the United States.

 Obtaining FCC certification can be challenging.
 But if you want to sell or distribute products using radio spectrum in the United States, Clever Compliance can help you gain market access.
-We have created the Product Compliance Marketplace that connects manufacturers with renown test centres and consulting firms such as KIWA, Nemko, SIQ and AFRY.
+We have created the Product Compliance Marketplace that connects manufacturers with renowned test centres and consulting firms such as KIWA, Nemko, SIQ and AFRY.
 Every day, the Compliance Marketplace helps lots of manufacturers, importers and distributors get the compliance service they need.